 is the address of the Initialization Threads Table.
 This table contains the information needed to create and start each of the initialization threads.
 The format of each entry in this table is defined in the posix_initialization_threads_table structure.
+When using the confdefs.h mechanism for configuring an RTEMS application, the value for this field corresponds to the address of the POSIX_Initialization_threads structure.

-21.4 CPU Dependent Information Table
+22.6 CPU Dependent Information Table